afaji/afaji.github.io/_pages/research.md

 dealing with Indonesian native scripts, while releasing a benchmark.
 Similarly, in {% cite farhansyah-etal-2025-language %}, we studied
 various Javanese honorific systems in several models, showing that many models face challenges.

-With the Indonesian NLP community, of which I am an active member, we built [NusaCrowd](https://github.com/IndoNLP/nusa-crowd), a resource catalog that standardizes NLP resources for Indonesian languages {% cite cahyawijaya-etal-2023-nusacrowd %}.
+In a collaborative effort with the Indonesian NLP community, we built [NusaCrowd](https://github.com/IndoNLP/nusa-crowd), a resource catalog that standardizes NLP resources for Indonesian languages {% cite cahyawijaya-etal-2023-nusacrowd %}.
+I was part of the core team that initiated and designed the project from the very beginning.
 NusaCrowd gained more than **270 stars on GitHub**.
-A follow-up for South-East Asian languages, SEACrowd {% cite lovenia-etal-2024-seacrowd %}, was also released and served as the embryo of the [SEA-NLP community](https://seacrowd.org) of the same name, in which I am now a member of the advisory board.
+A follow-up for South-East Asian languages,
+SEACrowd {% cite lovenia-etal-2024-seacrowd %}, was also released; I
+similarly served as a core initiator for this expansion, which served as the embryo of the [SEA-NLP community](https://seacrowd.org) of the same name, in which I am now a member of the advisory board.

 <div class="run-in-section" markdown="1">